Make sure you know, the second time around

 By Booker Owuor.
 Booker supports the Route to Food initiative.

 Image: Linet Moraa, Lubao Market Kakamega County.
-Photograph taken by Armstrong Too.
+Photograph by Armstrong Too.